Clash PreventorWin64, English

 The other two modes would automatically select all visible elements in the current view, or all the elements inside the project, respectively.
 The operation of these tools is identical to that of the selection clash detection.

 The Clash Report can be accessed through the last of the pushbuttons.
 The user will be able to access and visualize all the automatically detected clashes in 3D.
-The Clash Browser is crucial when solving clashes, when a 3D view of the clashing elements is opened and the user closes the Clash Browser to solve the clash, the selected clash will be remembered, and when the Clash Browser is opened again, the last selected item will be check for clashes and automatically cleared in case the clash is solved.
+The Clash Browser is crucial when solving clashes, when a 3D view of the clashing elements is opened and the user closes the Clash Browser to solve the clash, the selected clash will be remembered, and when the Clash Browser has opened again, the last selected item will be check for clashes and automatically cleared in case the clash is solved.
 Selected elements can be checked for clashes manually as well through the Refresh buttons.

 You can assign keyboard shortcuts to all these tools for quicker access, or you can add them to the quick access toolbar.
 It is recommended that after you solve a clash using the Clash Browser that you reopen the browser using a keyboard shortcut for quicker access.